Signature drink: Trends

 Signature drinks have become popular as bartenders, bars, and restaurant strive to distinguish themselves from their competitors.
 Signature drinks enhance a patron's experience and create a draw for the special events industry, as it can be used to continue a key color or theme into the bar area.
 At wedding receptions and events, a signature drink in lieu of offering an entire bar, thus saving money.
 The drink reflects the wedding party's tastes.
 Wedding companies assist couples with the formulation of signature drinks.

 Many liquor companies are coming out with all sorts of versions of flavored spirits.
 With signature drinks it is customary to infuse the liquor yourself, therefore creating a unique concoction.
 The use of fruit-infused liquors is gives creators a wide range of fruits to choose from.
 Also the vibrant colors of individual fruits add to the drink's personality.

 The use of herbs to infuse spirits has created a different line of cocktails.
-These herb-infused drinks tend to be more savory then sweet and lend a different taste to the occasion.
+These herb-infused drinks tend to be more savory than sweet and lend a different taste to the occasion.
 The use of Basil, Rosemary, Sage, Tarragon, Thyme and Mint are becoming common in the drink arena.
 Edible flowers, floral extracts, and floral-based spirits are occasionally incorporated.
 Edible flowers like Anise Hyssop, Carnation petals, Lavender, Rose petals and Violets will add complex floral or vegetative elements to mixed drinks.
 Syrups and extracts infused with petals and stems incorporate a more concentrated flavor of the blossoms to cocktails.
 Floral garnishes infuse the cocktail aroma with a stronger floral note and add beauty to the presentation.